Woodrow Borah

-Woodrow Wilson Borah (23 December 1912 in Utica, Mississippi – 10 December 1999 in Berkeley, California) was a U.S. historian of colonial Mexico, whose research contributions on demography, economics, and social structure made him a major Latin Americanist.
+Woodrow Wilson Borah (December 23, 1912 in Utica, Mississippi – December 10, 1999 in Berkeley, California) was an American historian of colonial Mexico, whose research contributions on demography, economics, and social structure made him a major Latin Americanist.
 With his 1999 death "disappears the last great figure in the generation that presided over the vast expansion of the Latin American scholarly field in the United States during the years following World War II."
 With colleagues at University of California, Berkeley who came to be known as the "Berkeley School" of Latin American history, Borah pursued projects to gather data from archives on indigenous populations, colonial enterprises, and "land-life" relations that revolutionized the study of Latin American history.

 Life

 Borah was named for President Woodrow Wilson.
-As the first white child born in Utica, Mississippi following Wilson's becoming president, Borah said in a wide-ranging 2001 interview that "My father would have been lynched if he hadn't named me Woodrow Wilson."
+As the first white child born in Utica, Mississippi, following Wilson's becoming president, Borah said in a wide-ranging 2001 interview that "My father would have been lynched if he hadn't named me Woodrow Wilson."
 He came from a family of Jewish businessmen.
 He did not know how his parents and extended family came to be in Mississippi, but they moved to New York when Borah was young, then relocated to Los Angeles when he was an adolescent.
 He attended high school in Los Angeles, which he remembered fondly for its rigorous teachers.
-He enrolled at University of California, Los Angeles, graduating with a B.A. in history; he went on to earn a Master's in history there.
+He enrolled at the University of California, Los Angeles, graduating with a B.A. in history; he went on to earn a Master's in history there.
 He began doctoral studies at UCLA, but his mentor urged him to go elsewhere since "You know the ropes here too well.You're not really learning as much as you should" He then transferred to UC Berkeley for his Ph.D., studying with Herbert E. Bolton, Carl O. Sauer, and Lesley Byrd Simpson, who had established Berkeley as a major center for Latin American studies.
 In 1945, he married his wife Terry, with the union producing two children, Jonathan and Ruth.
 Borah was raised a secular Jew, but he joined a congregation, had a religious wedding, and raised his children as Jews.
 He spoke openly about the discrimination he encountered early in his career, advised by his mentor Bolton that he was unlikely to find an academic job because he was a Jew.
 "Berkeley itself had a good deal of anti-Semitism in the History Department until the early 1950s."
 He spent the majority of his academic career at University of California, Berkeley, retiring in 1980.